 The Graduate Record Examination (GRE) is prepared and scored by the GRE Board and Educational Testing Service.
-Applications are available from: Graduate Record Examinations, Box 6000, Princeton, NJ 08541-6000, USA, or from the University's Counselling Services.
 UNBC's institution code is 0320.
 The GRE is used widely by universities to supplement undergraduate records and other qualifications for admission to graduate study.

 GRE requirements are prescribed by individual programs.
-For some programs, completion of the examination is mandatory.
+For some programs, completion of the examination may be mandatory.
 Applicants are advised to check program listings for detailed information.
-However, the Office of Graduate Programs reserves the right to require a GRE score (on Subject and General Tests) for any applicant.
+However, the University of Northern British Columbia reserves the right to require a GRE score (on Subject and General Tests) for any applicant.
 Voluntary submission of a GRE score may facilitate the admission process.